8 min read..... or a 10 min video....

 5. Register a company information officer

-POPI says that someone at your company needs to take on the role of the company information officer and register with the information regulator here.
-This person assumes responsibility for the companies compliance with POPI and for the correct management of personal information.
-By default, the regulator will consider the owner of the business to be the information officer unless you go through the process of registering someone else.
+POPI says that someone at your company needs to take on the role of the company information officer.
+This is the person who assumes responsibility for the companies compliance with POPI and for the correct management of personal information.
+This lucky person needs to register with the information regulator.
+This does default to the head of your business if you do not register someone else.

 POPI Compliance Checklist